 Risks of Focused Fibroid Ultrasound

 You may not be a good candidate if you have numerous or very large fibroids.
 Lots of abdominal scarring may also prohibit finding the most effective path for the ultrasound transducer to target your fibroid growth.
 Also, remember that fibroids are non-cancerous growths, which matters because MRI-guided focused ultrasound for removing fibroids can be used only in non-cancerous situations.
 Your fibroid doctor can advise you of your options during your consultation.
 Other risks may include:

-- Stimulation of certain nerves, causing temporary pain in your back and legs
+- Stimulation of certain nerves, causing temporary pain in the back and legs

 A friend or family member should take you home since the medications you may have to take make driving unsafe.
 Over-the-counter painkillers ease any discomfort you feel after your procedure.
-Over time, your body absorbs the tissue that has died and your symptoms resolve.
+Over time, your body absorbs the tissue that has been treated, and your symptoms resolve.

-VIVA EVE, your fibroid center in NYC, stays on top of the research and latest techniques to treat your uterine fibroids. implementing the best treatment for uterine fibroids helps you resolve your symptoms and your pain, getting you back to your busy, active life.
+VIVA EVE, your fibroid center in NYC, stays on top of the latest research and cutting-edge techniques that can treat your uterine fibroids and resolve your symptoms, getting you back to your busy, active life.
 VIVA EVE currently doesn’t offer Focused Ultrasound as a fibroid treatment opt, but this will change if more clinical studies confirm that this is a safe and effective treatment option.